 Saving money while you travel is very important, and it is a very good lesson for the kids.
-We all know it is getting more expensive to live and eat, so saving money anywhere you can help out greatly.
+We all know it is getting more expensive to live and eat, so saving money anywhere you can helps out greatly.
 Another problem we Roadschoolers have is that we all live in a home on wheels that is about the size of a New York apartment or maybe your first studio apartment when you attended college (about 300 square feet).

 With that in mind, we do not have room to stockpile or do the crazy coupon thing.
 Coupons are important, but I actually don’t use them a lot.
 The reason is normally I have no idea where the nearest grocery store (or any store!) is when I pull into a campsite and have not located a newspaper.
-Most of the time you can go online, find the nearest grocery store, and print off coupons, but again I don’t a printer.
+Most of the time you can go online, find the nearest grocery store, and print off coupons, but again I don’t have a printer.

 This is how I save money and do a lesson with the kids by doing math, learning to cook, and shopping off a list:

 Ask what the kids want to eat, and write down what you are going to eat for each meal.
 I try to plan so that we can plan for leftovers, which saves a lot.
-I let my kids pick a meal, write down the ingredients, and then check to see if we have any ingredients .
-Then on their list they write down what we don’t have.
+I let my kids pick a meal, write down the ingredients, and then check to see if we have any ingredients.
+Then on their list, they write down what we don’t have.
 This also eliminates random food items that you may or not have room for.

 - Stockpile on your staples as much as space allows: